Somerset Levels in Winter

 Recent ACE Customer

+This tour requires a good level of fitness, and participants must meet ACE’s usual fitness criteria, as found in our Booking Terms & Conditions.
 Walks are along mostly level tracks and paths, which can be muddy in places.
-These vary from half a mile to just under two miles (over two hours) on the final day, with some stops and occasional seats along the way.
-The optional climb up Glastonbury Tor is around 250 feet on a narrow paved path with multiple steps.
+These vary from half a mile to just under two miles on the final day, with some stops and occasional seats along the way.
+The longest single walk is around 1.5 miles, over three hours, through Shapwick Heath.
+While most of the tour is on flat paths, there is a short climb to reach West Sedgemoor, and the optional climb up Glastonbury Tor is around 250 feet on a narrow paved path with multiple steps.
+The ground can be uneven or slippery, and some hides have steep steps.
+Please note there is no lift at the hotel.

-ACE's Somerset Levels in Winter tour contributes to the local economy during a quiet time of year, using local cafés and providing income to important conservation organisations in the area.
+ACE’s Somerset Levels tour contributes to the local economy during a quiet time of the year, using local cafés and guides and providing income to important conservation organisations in the area.

-Cost of £725 includes: accommodation based on sharing a twin or double bedded room, breakfast, dinner with water & coffee, excursions & admissions, gratuities.
+Cost of £795 includes: accommodation based on sharing a twin or double bedded room, breakfast, one lunch, dinner with water & coffee, excursions & admissions, gratuities.